FAIRChemistry/datamodel_calibration/specifications/CalibrationModel.md

 - __concentration*__
   - Type: float
   - Multiple: True
-  - Description: Concentration of the analyt.
+  - Description: Concentration of the reactant.
 - __concentration_unit*__
   - Type: ConcentrationUnits
   - Description: Concentration unit.
 - __absorption*__
   - Type: Series
   - Multiple: True
-  - Description: Measured absorption, corresponding to the applied concentration.
+  - Description: Measured absorption, corresponding to the applied concentration of the reactant.

 ### Spectrum

 - __concentration*__
   - Type: float
-  - Multiple: True
-  - Description: Concentration at which spectrum is recorded.
+  - Description: Concentration of  the reactant at which the spectrum was recorded.
 - __wavelength*__
   - Type: float
   - Multiple: True